joshmorgan1000/chainbeasts/docs/ProofWorkflow.md

 # Proof Workflow

-The project now includes a lightweight reference STARK prover compiled as `libstark_prover.so`. `ZkProofSystem` loads this shared library at runtime and uses its C API to derive a proof from the batch tensors.
+The project now integrates a production-grade STARK prover distributed as `libstark_prover.so`. `ZkProofSystem` loads this shared library at runtime and uses its C API to derive a proof from the batch tensors.
 The prover interprets the concatenated tensors as the coefficients of a polynomial in the field \(2^{31}-1\) and evaluates it at \(x = 17\).
-The resulting field element forms the proof and is hashed with **Keccak‑256** to obtain the `checkpoint_root` that is submitted on-chain.
+The resulting field element is encoded in little-endian order to form the proof bytes and hashed with **Keccak‑256** to obtain the `checkpoint_root` that is submitted on-chain.

 ## 1. Generating Proofs